Vicente Ramón Roca: March Revolution (Ecuador)

-Vicente Ramon Roca was one of the leaders of the March 1845 Revolution against the presidency of Juan José Flores.
-This revolution marked the beginning of an Ecuadorian nationalist period that lasted until the crisis of 1858–1860.
-On March 6, 1845, troops under the command of General Antonio Elizalde seized the Cavalry Barracks in Guayaquil.
-A council of prominent citizens formed a Triumvirate Provisional Government, composed of José Joaquín de Olmedo, Vicente Ramón Roca, and Diego Noboa, representing the regional powers of Quito, Guayaquil, and Cuenca, respectively.
+Roca was a leader of the March Revolution, a revolt against the presidency of Juan José Flores that marked the start of an Ecuadorian nationalist period.
+On March 6, 1845, troops led by General Antonio Elizalde seized the cavalry barracks in Guayaquil.
+A triumvirate provisional government was formed, composed of José Joaquín de Olmedo, Roca, and Diego Noboa, who represented Quito, Guayaquil, and Cuenca respectively.

-The most urgent task of the Provisional Government was to gain the support of the rest of the country, defeat President Juan José Flores, restore constitutional order, justify the coup d'état, and offer the nation new hope.
-Between March and June, the triumvirate achieved national recognition.
-However, they were unable to defeat Flores, who had entrenched himself in his estate, La Elvira, near Babahoyo.
+The provisional government's most urgent tasks were to gain public support, defeat Flores, restore constitutional order, justify the coup d'état, and offer the nation new hope.
+Between March and June, the triumvirate gained national recognition but was unable to defeat Flores, who had entrenched himself at his estate, La Elvira, near Babahoyo.